kociumba/kutils/README.md

 #### Q: why is there no X feature?
-A: first of all suggest it in [issues](https://github.com/kociumba/kmod/issues), but aside from that the only reason I'm at all attempting to write a minecraft mod is kotlin compatibility, as I despise java itself and if it was the only choice, this mod would never exist (yes mixins are still in java but mixins almost feel like a dsl).
+A: first of all suggest it in [issues](https://github.com/kociumba/kmod/issues), but aside from that I'm just not really a java or kotlin dev, so maby I don't know how to do it, or I just didn't think of it.